brothergiez/golang-service-registry-pattern/README.md

 - **Register Service**: Register new services into the registry.
 - **List Services**: Retrieve a list of registered services.
 - **Deregister Service**: Remove a specific service from the registry.
+- **Health Check**: Check the health status of the server and database connection.

 ---